microsoft/TechExcel-Elevate-your-Copilot-for-Microsoft-365-Technical-Proficiency-Interactive-Simulations/index.md

 ### Customer requirements

--	Seamless collaboration and communication among teams and departments.
+-	Seamless collaboration and communication among teams and departments
--	Easy access and management of data and files across devices and locations.
+-	Easy access and management of data and files across devices and locations
--	High security and compliance standards for data protection and privacy.
+-	High security and compliance standards for data protection and privacy
--	Low costs and complexity for IT support and maintenance.
+-	Low costs and complexity for IT support and maintenance
--	Enhanced functionality and innovation for enhancing work efficiency and creativity.
+-	Enhanced functionality and innovation for enhancing work efficiency and creativity

 ### Customer objections
 -	How can we trust Microsoft to protect our data and privacy in the cloud?